 Changes in the MSSS 1952-2002 resulting from variation of the PVE (percentage of variance explained) improvement factor passed to the L&B algorithm in the standard CLIPER model were investigated for PVE factors of 1%, 2.5% and 5%.
-These are shown in Figure 3b.
+These are shown in Figure 4.
 Once again, the remaining restrictions were left unchanged.
-With the exception of the Niño 3.4 index at leads of 2-4 months where MSSS differences of 20% are seen, the model skill is found to be insensitive to the PVE improvement factor.
-Higher values of the improvement factor were also investigated.
-In general these resulted in a single predictor model since a further predictor could not be found to provide the required leap in PVE.
+With the exception of the Niño 3.4 e.
+Sensitivity to averaging period